jNaimXIII/jNaimXIII/README.md

 ![](docs/images/jNaimXIII-banner.png)

+> Oi!
+If you're here to check out my portfolio, this account is still new.
+Go to
+> my [old github account](https://github.com/JannatinNaim) for that. :wink:

 Heyo!
 How's it going?
 Just keep scrolling, this is basically my portfolio as a developer.
 It got the projects I'm working on, languages I've coded in and even how long I've coded in them.
 Check out the pinned projects for things that I'm